History of James Taylor in Timeline

 December 7, 1980: Encounter with Mark David Chapman

-On December 7, 1980, James Taylor had a disturbing encounter with Mark David Chapman, who would murder John Lennon the next day.
+On December 7, 1980, James Taylor had an unsettling encounter with Mark David Chapman, the man who would murder John Lennon the next day.
+Taylor recounted the experience in 2010, describing Chapman's disturbing behavior and ominous intentions.

 March 1981: Release of Dad Loves His Work